-For the years ended December 31, 2006 and 2005, the computation of diluted earnings per share excludes approximately 2.2 million and 2.7 million of potentially dilutive stock options because the effect of their inclusion would have been antidilutive in accordance with SFAS No. 128-Earnings per Share.
-In addition, the 2005 post-IPO diluted loss per share calculation excludes 4,659 shares of restricted stock because the effect of their inclusion would have been antidilutive.
-The antidilution occurs because the application of dilutive potential common shares to a net loss results in a smaller loss per share.
+For the year ended December 31, 2006, the computation of diluted earnings per share excludes approximately 2.2 million of potentially dilutive stock options because the effect of their inclusion would have been antidilutive in accordance with SFAS No. 128-Earnings per Share.

-5. Pension and Other Postretirement Benefits
+7. Pension and Other Postretirement Benefits